 Failure Analysis of a LOX Valve: Internal Fire Only.

 This paper presents a failure analysis of an internal fire in a liquid oxygen (LOX) gate valve.
 The fire event did not breach the pressure containment of the valve or surrounding associated piping, so the exact timing of the fire event was not clearly discernible, but the consequence of breach would have been catastrophic.
 The findings reveal important contributing factors and recommendations to help prevent hydrocarbon contamination and ignition through repetitive mechanical impact (vibration) in similar applications.

 Many decades of operation are creating a growing challenge in considering the reaction behavior, risks, and operation of aging industrial gas oxygen pipelines.
-Formation of oxides of carbon steel pipe “rust” is possible (sometimes in surprising quantities) which can impact operations and potential operational risk.
+The formation of oxides of carbon steel pipe “rust” is possible (sometimes in surprising quantities), which can impact operations and potential operational risk.
 This paper is designed to help operators and management of pipeline networks understand the chemistry and risks of flammability.
-Real world findings are presented to help contextualize the ongoing operations and risk.
+Real-world findings are presented to help contextualize the ongoing operations and risk.

 Industry test methods such as ASTM G-74, ASTM G-175, ISO 21010, and ISO 10524 have been used for many years to evaluate nonmetallic materials and components for use in high-pressure oxygen, but WHA personnel have found that the severity of this test is widely overestimated.
 This paper offers a new analysis of the data produced by the industry standards to help oxygen practitioners better apply the test methods for safer designs.

 Oxygen Compatibility and Safe-Use Criteria for Non-Metallic Materials